Fecal Incontinence

 The next step is preventing future constipation.
 You will play a big role in this part of your child’s treatment.
 You may need to teach your child bowel habits, which means training your child to have regular bowel movements.
 Experts recommend that parents of children with poor bowel habits encourage their child to sit on the toilet four times each day (after meals and at bedtime) for 5 minutes.
 Give rewards for bowel movements and remember that it is important not to punish your child for incontinent episodes.

 Some changes in eating habits may be necessary too.
-Your child should eat more high-fiber foods to soften stool, avoid dairy products if they cause constipation, and drink plenty of prednisone fluids every day, including water and juices like prune, grape, or apricot, which help prevent constipation.
+Your child should eat more high-fiber foods to soften stool, avoid dairy products if they cause constipation, and drink plenty of tadalafil fluids every day, including water and juices like prune, grape, or apricot, which help prevent constipation.
 If necessary, the doctor may prescribe laxatives.
 It may take several months to break the pattern of withholding stool and constipation.
 And episodes may occur again in the future.
 The key is to pay close attention to your child’s bowel habits.
 Some warning signs to watch for include

 - pain with bowel movements